Sample Complexity Bounds for Learning High-dimensional Simplices in Noisy Regimes: Introduction

 \section{Introduction}

-Many practical problems in machine learning and data science can be naturally modeled by learning of high-dimensional geometric shapes from a given set of data points.
-In particular, learning of simplices from sample points arises in many fields ranging from bioinformatics to remote sensing \cite{satas2017tumor, chan2009convex, schwartz2010applying}.
+Many practical problems in machine learning and data science can be naturally modeled by learning of high-dimensional geometric shapes from a given set of unlabeled data points.
+In particular, learning of simplices from randomly scattered points arises in many fields ranging from bioinformatics to remote sensing \citep{chan2009convex, schwartz2010applying, satas2017tumor}.
 A simplex is defined as the set of all convex combinations of $K+1$ points in $\mathbb{R}^K$, for $K\in\mathbb{N}$.
 Formally speaking, our problem can be stated as follows: assume $n$ i.i.d. samples are drawn from a uniform measure over an unknown simplex in $\mathbb{R}^K$.
-Also, each sample is assumed to be corrupted by an additive zero-mean Gaussian noise with a known variance $\sigma^2$.
-In this regard, the main question that we try to address in this paper is: How large $n$ needs to be in terms of parameters such as $K$, $\sigma$ and etc., such that the true simplex is approximated up to a reasonable accuracy?
+Also, each sample is assumed to be corrupted by an additive multi-variate white Gaussian noise with a covariance of $\sigma^2\boldsymbol{I}_{K\times K}$, for an unknown $\sigma$.
+In this regard, the main question that we try to address in this paper is: How large $n$ needs to be in terms of parameters such as $K$, $\sigma$, $\mathrm{SNR}$ and etc., such that the true simplex can be consistently approximated with an arbitrarily high probability?